Manu404/moonburst/README.md

 # Roadmap
 *For supported controllers, check the related section.*

-It would be tempting to add a lot of midi features and tools, from remaping to routing, but I want to reduce the scope of the solution as much as possible, so those concerns can be managed at your will on your side.
-There's a lot of free midi (http://www.vst4free.com/index.php?m=midiVST) utility that I think are better option than trying to implement them (badly ?) myself.
-The only developement done that way for the moment was the midi monitor for ease of automated testing.
-Moonburst should always remain a dumb, yet highly confirgurable and versatile, midi controller.

  - Write documentation for arduino wiring
- - Define a more clearer and consistent vocabulary
  - Arduino auto-config
  - Scene management for layouts
- - Piano roll for midi message builder
  - Midi-clocked delay
  - Implement value triggers to support expression pedal

+It would be tempting to add a lot of midi features and tools, from remaping to routing, but I want to reduce the scope of the solution as much as possible, so those concerns can be managed at your will on your side.
+There's a lot of free midi (http://www.vst4free.com/index.php?m=midiVST) utility that I think are better option than trying to implement them (badly ?) myself.

 # About the project